vinc/littlewing/README.md

     $ cargo build --release
     $ sudo cp target/release/littlewing /usr/local/bin

-Littlewing is compatible with the XBoard protocol, and it has its own text-based user interface:
+Little Wing is compatible with the XBoard protocol, and it has its own text-based user interface:

     $ littlewing --color